edumserrano/agile-ways-of-working/README.md

 When it comes to Agile, apart from the Agile Manifesto & Principles, all the information gathered here is a reflection on the author's opinions and experiences.
 Not a dogma to follow.
 Read this with a critical mind.

 This document paints a picture of Agile and is meant to be read and analyzed in its entirity, as opposed to picking and choosing parts.
-It consists of:

-- 10 articles
-- 4 videos totalling 165min

 ## What is Agile